 - Through online "Goto Meetings" we met with the consultant at least once per week to discuss questions we had and offered our comments about changes that needed to be made.
 During this process, the consultant maintained the "master copy" of the CaseWare Working Papers file.

 - Once the prior financial statements had been substantially recreated, the consultant performed a "roll-forward" to create the current year (new working papers file) financial statements; and control of the master copy was handed off to us.

 - We entered adjustments to account balances as usual during the report compilation period.
-During this period, we continued to make editorial improvements to the CAFR report with the help and support of FHB.
+During this period, we continued to make editorial improvements to the Comprehensive Annual Financial Report with the help and support of FHB.

-- The final step of publishing the CAFR merely involved "hitting the print" button.
+- The final step of publishing the Comprehensive Annual Financial Report merely involved "hitting the print" button.

-A: It was a lot of work and required the effort of five of our staff as well as three of F.H.
+It was a lot of work and required the effort of five of our staff as well as three of F.H.
 Black's staff.
-Considering that our CAFR is an extremely complex and detailed 250-page document, the process went quite well.
+Considering that our Comprehensive Annual Financial Report is an extremely complex and detailed 250-page document, the process went quite well.

 It's difficult to measure "fast" in our circumstance.
 CaseWare's strength is with its desktop publishing capabilities.
 But, in terms our timeline, since we are a relatively large governmental entity, we post numerous adjustments (approximately 300 plus), that must be processed through our rigorous documentation and review process.
 This takes a tremendous amount of time regardless of the tool(s) used.
 CaseWare does save us the time and tedium of having to manually enter every adjusting journal.